XANTAMONICA/XANTAMONICA/README.md

-- 👋 Hi, I’m monica
+- 👋 Hi, I’m monic.
-- 👀 I’m interested in Malware
+- 👀 I’m interested in Malware and Desktop programming.
-- 🌱 I’m currently learning C++ , Computer Organization and Architecture , Math , Basic Network
+- 🌱 I’m currently learning C++ , Computer Organization and Architecture , Math and Basic Network.

 <!---
 XANTAMONICA/XANTAMONICA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.